Inspectah Deck

-Jason Hunter (born July 6, 1970), better known by his stage name Inspectah Deck, is an American rapper and hip hop producer.
+Jason S. Hunter (born July 6, 1970), better known by his stage name Inspectah Deck, is an American rapper and hip hop producer.
 He is a member of the groups Wu-Tang Clan and Czarface.

 He has acquired critical praise for his intricate lyricism, and for his verses on many of the group's most revered songs.
 He has grown to become a producer in his own right, taking up tracks for fellow Wu rappers and his own projects.

 Early life

-Jason Hunter was born July 6, 1970 in Bronx and grew up in Staten Island, New York.
+Jason Hunter was born July 6, 1970, in The Bronx and grew up in Staten Island.
 Hunter routinely mentions the Park Hill Projects in Clifton, Staten Island, where he grew up and went to school with Method Man, Raekwon, Ghostface Killah, and Remedy.
 Hunter's father died when he was six years old.

 Career

 Hunter developed a laid-back and quiet personality which he carried into his stage persona, as a low-key counterbalance to the antics of Method Man, Ol' Dirty Bastard, and RZA, referenced by Method Man at the end of the track "Can it Be All So Simple?" on Wu-Tang's debut album Enter the Wu-Tang (36 Chambers):

 Inspectah Deck, he's like that dude that'll sit back and watch you play yourself and all that right?
 And see you sit there and know you lying; and he'll take you to court after that, cause he the Inspectah.